shanewasley/portfolio-www.shanewasley.me/content/about/about-me.md

 ShowPostNavLinks: true
 ---

-## As a designer today
+## As a designer

 I'm skilled in UI and interaction design, prototyping, qualitative research methods, and workshop facilitation.
 I lead design projects that deliver quick insights and actionable recommendations.
 I help leaders refine and communicate their product vision to their organizations.
-I ask tough questions and challenge assumptions with one thing in mind: cultivating excellent work from myself and my team.
+I probe and challenge assumptions with one thing in mind: cultivating excellent work from myself and my team.

 ## How I got here